-- Only one Operations Section Chief for each operational period. - Responsible to the IC/UC for direct management of all incident-related operational activities. - Establishes tactical objectives for each operational period, which sets the pace for the establishment actions of the other section chiefs. - Assists in developing the operational portion of the Incident Action Plan (IAP) for that particular period of responsibility. - As needed, expand the Operations Section into branches. - Supervises the Operations Section. - May have one or more deputies assigned from other agencies.

-- Briefs personnel and IC.

-- Determines needs and requests additional resources.

-- Assembles/disassembles strike teams assigned to the Operations Section.

-- Reports information to the EOC Director.

-- Maintains a unit/activity log.
+- Only one Operations Section Chief for each operational period. - Responsible to the IC/UC for direct management of all incident-related operational activities. - Establishes tactical objectives for each operational period, which sets the pace for the establishment actions of the other section chiefs. - Assists in developing the operational portion of the Incident Action Plan (IAP) for that particular period of responsibility. - As needed, expands the Operations Section into branches. - Supervises the Operations Section. - May have one or more deputies assigned from other agencies. - Briefs personnel and IC. - Determines needs and request additional resources. - Assembles/disassembles strike teams assigned to operations section. - Reports information to the EOC Director. - Maintains a unit/activity log.

-Planning

-The "Planning Section" comprises the "Thinkers."
+Planning Section - The "Planning" section is comprised of the "Thinkers."
 They focus on longer term strategic planning anticipating longer term needs for supporting the incident.

-- Maintains information and intelligence on the current and forecasted situation. - Prepares and documents Incident Action Plans (IAPs) and incident maps, and gathers and disseminates information and intelligence critical to the incident. - Prepare plans for the next operational period. - Ask "What could, should, would happen?" - What resources will likely be needed for the next activities? - Include appropriate stakeholders in future planning. - Support Operations, internally identify potential tasks. - Prepare long-term staffing plans to ensure EOC personnel rotate effectively.
+- Maintains information and intelligence on the current and forecasted situation. - Prepares and documents Incident Action Plans (IAP's) and incident maps, and gathers and disseminates information and intelligence critical to the incident. - Prepare plans for the next operational period. - Ask "What could, should, would happen?" - What resources will likely be needed for the next activities? - Include appropriate stakeholders in future planning. - Support Operations, internally identify potential tasks. - Prepare long term staffing plans to assure EOC personnel rotate effectively.